Work permit: Singapore

 A special type of EP is the Personalised Employment Pass (PEP).
 An EP holder can apply for a PEP if he/she earns a fixed monthly salary of at least S$12,000.
 For foreign executives relocating to Singapore and applying for a PEP, their last drawn fixed monthly salary must be at least S$18,000.
 The PEP is not tied to a particular employer, and the PEP holder can spend up to six months unemployed in Singapore.
 The PEP is valid for up to 3 years and non-renewable.

 Other types of work passes include EntrePass (allowing entrepreneurs to set up businesses in Singapore), Work Holiday Pass (for eligible foreign students to work and holiday in Singapore), Training Employment Pass (short-term training for professionals) and Training Work Permit (short-term training for semi-skilled trainees).

 In November 2020, the Singapore government announced plans for a new work pass called Tech.Pass, which will be available to applicants by January 2021.
 According to the Economic Development Board the Tech.Pass will be valid for two years, and is meant to attract skilled technology professionals in fields like e-commerce, artificial intelligence and cyber security.

+In March 2026, Singapore announced that Tech.Pass would be replaced in January 2027 by a new Overseas Networks and Expertise Pass track for senior artificial-intelligence and technology professionals.
+Applicants for the ONE Pass (AI and Tech) track must generally have earned at least S$30,000 per month, comprising a fixed monthly salary of at least S$22,500 and eligible vested non-cash compensation such as employee stock options or share ownership.
+Applicants must also have accumulated at least five years of relevant senior leadership or technical experience during the preceding ten years.